DKunin/dkunin-blog/_posts/2018-04-02-whats-up-frontend.md

 ## CSS
 - [Una Kravets: CSS Blend Modes, Because ... - JSConf.Asia 2018](https://www.youtube.com/watch?v=XZmvHVVj0Ns)
     ![image](https://i.ytimg.com/vi/XZmvHVVj0Ns/maxresdefault.jpg)
     CSS Blend modes are underutilized and can be used for a variety of things from improving image performance to creating scalable styling.
-This talk goes over ...
 - [Gradient shadow in pure CSS](https://gist.github.com/tunguskha/0d82bfeb498567a4e19493925df529cb)
 - [What’s the Deal with Margin Collapse?](https://jonathan-harrell.com/whats-the-deal-with-margin-collapse) Learn about the margin collapse, a fundamental concept of CSS layout.
 See visual examples of when margin collapse happens, and when it doesn't.